JPM2002/JPM2002/README.md

-# 🏀 Javier Pozo Miranda
+# 🧑‍💻 **Javier Pozo Miranda**

-**`Developer/Student/Athlete`**
+**`Developer | Student | Athlete`**

-I'm Javier, an international student at Penn State University, where I'm navigating the intricate world of Computer Science with a keen focus on AI and machine learning.
-My journey is marked by a dedication to blending rigorous academic research with practical technological applications, underpinned by a strong foundation in mathematics.
-Leading diverse AI projects and excelling in languages like Python and Java, I balance my technical pursuits with active involvement in varsity tennis and tech communities.
-This path is not just about acquiring knowledge; it's about making a meaningful impact in the tech world, fueled by a passion for innovation and a commitment to excellence.
+Hello!
+I'm Javier, an international student at Penn State University, where I’m immersed in the dynamic field of Computer Science with a focus on Artificial Intelligence (AI) and Machine Learning (ML).
+My academic journey combines rigorous research with practical applications, anchored by a robust foundation in mathematics.
+I’ve had the privilege of leading diverse AI-driven projects and excelling in programming languages like Python and Java, all while actively contributing to tech communities and balancing my academic pursuits with varsity tennis.

+My ambition extends beyond acquiring technical skills—I strive to leverage innovation to create meaningful impact in the tech world.
+With a commitment to excellence and a passion for solving complex problems, I aim to drive progress and inspire others along the way.

 ---

-### 🧰 Languages and Tools
+## 🧰 **Languages and Tools**

 <!-- Programming Language Icons -->
 <img align="left" alt="Python" width="30px" style="padding-right:20px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" />